rust-qualification/rust-specification/expressions/struct-expressions/struct-expressions.md

 ### Description
-A struct expression constructs a value of a `struct`, `enum`, or `union`.
-It consists of a path to the `struct`, `enum` variant, or `union` item being created, followed by the field values of the item, which can be specified in any order.
+A struct expression constructs a value of a `struct`, `enum`, or [union](../../types/union/union.md#union).
+It consists of a path to the `struct`, `enum` variant, or [union](../../types/union/union.md#union) item being created, followed by the field values of the item, which can be specified in any order.

 ### Legality Rules